Ravishrks/dockerise-vscode-django/README.md

 # dockerise-vscode-django

-Leverage the power of VScode docker container  to use, pre configured setup of django, node, alpine with gulp taskrunner.
+Leverage the power of VScode docker container  to use, pre configured setup of django, node, alpine, tailwind with gulp taskrunner.

 You can test even https connection without deploying to cloud.
 And you even use your generated locally ssl certificate in production.
 Which means zero configuration deployment.